-Action Description Understand the configuration Understand the DR configuration See "Reviewing the disaster recovery configuration" on page 188.
-Configure the storage hardware and For all nodes in the cluster: network Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which the application will be installed See "Configuring the storage hardware and network" on page 66.
-Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
+Action Description Understand the configuration Understand the DR configuration See "Reviewing the disaster recovery configuration" on page 186.
+Configure the storage hardware and network For all nodes in the cluster: Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which the application will be installed Review pre-requisites and install InfoScale Enterprise Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
 Refer to Veritas InfoScale Installation and Upgrade Guide.
-Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 61.
+Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 59.
+Configure the VCS cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 87.